compusophy/docs/docs/run-node/advanced-configuration.md

   peerOutboundQueueSize: 128 | <int> – Size of outbound message channel per peer
   listenMultiaddr: "/ip4/0.0.0.0/tcp/8336" | <multiaddr> – The multiaddress to listen on for p2p connections
   streamListenMultiaddr: "/ip4/0.0.0.0/tcp/8340" | <multiaddr> – The multiaddress for master node streaming (must be exposed, 2.1+)
-  peerPrivKey: <hex string> – The private key for the peer
+  peerPrivKey: <hex string> – The private key for the peer (without 0x prefix)
   traceLogFile: <string> – Path to the trace log file
   network: <uint8> – The network identifier
   bootstrapPeers: <multiaddr[]> – List of bootstrap peer multiaddresses